 De-Moisturize Your Pan On Stove-Top:

-Yes, it is true every time you wash them with dish soap, it will damage the nonstick coating slightly.
-Additionally, excessive moisture is not good for cast iron.
+Yes, every time you wash them with dish soap, it will damage the nonstick coating slightly.
+Additionally, excessive moisture is not suitable for cast iron.

 Now hang on your pan on the cookware hanger; never place it on a rack.